deamorim2/sdbs/EN-US/introduction.rst

 A brief history of PostGIS
 --------------------------

-In the May of 2001, `Refractions Research <http://www.refractions.net/>`_  released the first version of PostGIS.
-PostGIS 0.1 had objects, indexes and a handful of functions.
+In the May of 2001, `Refractions-Research <http://www.refractions.net/>`_ released the first version of PostGIS_.
+PostGIS_ 0.1 had objects, indexes and a handful of functions.
 The result was a database suitable for storage and retrieval, but not analysis.

 As the number of functions increased, the need for an organizing principle became clear.
-The "Simple Features for SQL" (`SFSQL`) specification from the Open Geospatial Consortium provided such structure with guidelines for function naming and requirements.
+The "Simple Features for SQL" (SFSQL_) specification from the Open Geospatial Consortium provided such structure with guidelines for function naming and requirements.

-With PostGIS support for simple analysis and spatial joins, `Mapserver <http://mapserver.org/>`_ became the first external application to provide visualization of data in the database.
+With PostGIS support for simple analysis and spatial joins, Mapserver_ became the first external application to provide visualization of data in the database.

 Over the next several years the number of PostGIS functions grew, but its power remained limited.
 Many of the most interesting functions (e.g., ST_Intersects(), ST_Buffer(), ST_Union()) were very difficult to code.
 Writing them from scratch promised years of work.

-Fortunately a second project, the "Geometry Engine, Open Source" or `GEOS <http://trac.osgeo.org/geos>`_, came along.
-The GEOS library provides the necessary algorithms for implementing the `SFSQL` specification.
-By linking in GEOS, PostGIS provided complete support for `SFSQL` by version 0.8.
+Fortunately a second project, the "Geometry Engine, Open Source" or GEOS_, came along.
+The GEOS_ library provides the necessary algorithms for implementing the SFSQL_ specification.
+By linking in GEOS_, PostGIS_ provided complete support for SFSQL_ by version 0.8.

-As PostGIS data capacity grew, another issue surfaced: the representation used to store geometry proved relatively inefficient.
+As PostGIS_ data capacity grew, another issue surfaced: the representation used to store geometry proved relatively inefficient.
 For small objects like points and short lines, the metadata in the representation had as much as a 300% overhead.
 For performance reasons, it was necessary to put the representation on a diet.
 By shrinking the metadata header and required dimensions, overhead greatly reduced.
 In PostGIS 1.0, this new, faster, lightweight representation became the default.

-Recent updates of PostGIS have worked on expanding standards compliance, adding support for curve-based geometries and function signatures specified in the ISO `SQL/MM` standard.
-Through a continued focus on performance,  PostGIS 1.4 significantly improved the speed of geometry testing routines.
+Recent updates of PostGIS_ have worked on expanding standards compliance, adding support for curve-based geometries and function signatures specified in the ISO SQLMM_ standard.
+Through a continued focus on performance, PostGIS_ 1.4 significantly improved the speed of geometry testing routines.

-Who uses PostGIS?
+Who uses PostGIS_?
 -----------------

 For a complete list of case studies, see the `PostGIS case studies <http://postgis.net/casestudy>`_ page.